Breastfeeding and Lactation Foods

-Know the details on foods taht are good for breastfeeding and lactation.
+Often breast feeding women are worried and think how they can increase brest milk.
+Know the details on foods that are good for breastfeeding and lactation.
 What foods are good for lactation and increasing milk formation?

 Drink at least 10 glasses of water along with plenty of juices, soups, buttermilk, dals, etc. throughout the day.
 Water is a major constituent of breast milk.
 This will help in maintaining your milk production.